solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Maieutic prompting

-Maieutic prompting is a technique that is similar to self-refine but it's more about asking the LLM to explain itself.
+Maieutic prompting is a technique that is similar to self-refine but it is more about asking the LLM to explain itself.
 The goal is to reduce inconsistencies in the LLM's output so to ensure it arrives at the correct answer.
 The workflow to follow is: